Cat Lake First Nation in northern Ontario declares state of emergency over housing

-CAT LAKE, Ont. — The chief and council of Cat Lake First Nation in northern Ontario have declared a state of public health emergency, citing “profoundly poor conditions of housing.”
+CAT LAKE, Ont. — The leadership of Cat Lake First Nation in northern Ontario have declared a state of public health emergency, citing “profoundly poor conditions of housing.”

 The declaration lists excessive mould, structural issues and a lack of funds for routine maintenance as causing health issues.